-The OSA&NCS subscribes to The Forum on Education Abroad Standards of Good Practice for Short-term Education Abroad Programs.
-Proposals should reflect these standards as much as possible.
+The following sections were developed using The Forum on Education Abroad Standards of Good Practice for Short-term Education Abroad Programs.
+Proposals should reflect these standards as much as is possible.
 Site visit grants permit faculty members the opportunity to more closely examine the proposed site from a "hands-on" point-of-view such that, when the program departs with students, you have clearer knowledge of the location.
 This advantage helps to ensure that your program satisfactorily supports mission, goals, student learning, and the health and safety due diligence that the site visit affords.